Sigmmma/c20/src/content/hr/API/readme.md

 Halo Reach replaced the legacy [MFC-based][mfc] Guerilla content editor with the new and improved [WPF-based][wpf] Foundation content editor.
 This required the creation of a [managed][managed_code] wrapper around certain core engine subsystems.

 # managedblam
 This is a wrapper around core Halo engine (aka "blam") functionality.
 You can use this to work with Halo Reach tag files and not worry about maintaining compatibility with official tools.
+For more details on this API and how to use it outside of Foundation see [this page](~managed-blam).

 Sample code for loading a tag file and introspecting it.
 ```c#